 Another difference in your second pregnancy is a shorter labor and easier delivery in terms of how your body adjusts.
 We’d say this is a perk of your second pregnancy, with the most obvious perk being your new little one!

 Mustela is excited for your growing family, which is why we not only have products for you, the mom-to-be, but we also have products for your little one.

 And for you, the mom-to-be, find your favorite maternity products from Mustela.
-Our Maternity Skincare Set is a great starting point!
-This set offers two powerhouse products — Stretch Marks Cream Fragrance Free and Nursing Comfort Balm — that safely support and care for your changing skin!
+Our Stretch Marks products are a great starting point!
+These powerhouse products safely support and care for your changing skin!

 Now you’re ready to embrace your second pregnancy!